 Arnica Dental Care and Bupa Dental Care are trading names of Oasis Dental Care Limited.
 Registered in England & Wales No: 478127.
 Registered office: Bupa Dental Care, Vantage Office Park, Old Gloucester Road, Hambrook, Bristol, United Kingdom, BS16 1GW.
-To view our privacy policy please go to www.arnicadentalcare.co.uk/privacy-policy
+To view our privacy policy please do to www.arnicadentalcare.co.uk/privacy-policy

-5%, this still means that around one in 20 dental implants may not achieve long-term function.
-It is wise to discuss the impact that a failed dental implant may have on your treatment plan, and we welcome you to book an appointment to visit us at our Cheltenham practice if you have such concerns.
+It is not always the case that dental implant failures are this easy to deal with, and while the majority of dentists strive to achieve failure rates below 5%, this still means that around one in 20 dental implants may not achieve long-term function.
+It is wise to discuss the impact that a failed dental implant may have on your treatment plan, and we welcome you to book an appointment to visit us at our Cheltenham practice if you have such